mojtabatalai/dev-starter-kit/README.md

 rare energy on x
-Do you prefer Discord or Telegram for starting a new group? umi moves like something meant to happen slow quiet inevitable like destiny
+Do you prefer Discord or Telegram for starting a new group? umi moves like something meant to happen slow quiet inevitable like destiny “always two steps ahead” talk to him for five minutes and you realize he’s already thinking about problems you haven’t noticed yet he predicts issues before they show up and gives fixes before things break that’s leadership energy even if he doesn’t call it that